Discrimination against the Gypsy and Traveller community

-Gypsies and Travellers may experience unfair treatment, or discrimination, from site owners, landlords, councils and other service providers.
-This section looks at what you can do if you believe you are being treated less favourably than other people because you are a Gypsy or Traveller.
+The Gypsy and Traveller community may experience unfair treatment, or discrimination, from site owners, landlords, councils and other service providers.
+This section looks at what you can do if you believe you are being treated less favourably than other people because you are in the Gypsy or Traveller community.

-For advice on housing options for these groups see our pages on finding a place to live for Gypsies and Travellers.
+For advice on housing options for these groups see our pages on finding a place to live for Gypsy and Traveller people.

 What is discrimination?